1995 Brickyard 400: Race

 Because of the rain earlier in the day, the starting grid was assembled in the garage area rather than along pit lane or frontstretch as normal.
 After the command to start engines, the field emerged from behind the pit road grandstands near turn one to begin their pace laps.
 While this was the only time such a situation occurred, it nevertheless provided for an impromptu, yet dramatic entrance of the cars onto the race track.

 Dale Earnhardt beat Rusty Wallace to the finish line, in a race slowed by only one caution for four laps.
 Jeff Burton spun off turn two right in front of eventual winner Earnhardt with 27 laps to go.
 The race was completed at 7:03 p.m.
 EST (8:03 p.m.
 EDT), shortly before sunset.
 It was the latest cars had ever raced at Indianapolis until the 2017 Brickyard 400, which ended at 8:57 p.m.
 EDT (Indiana had begun daylight saving time observation by the time).
+Since 2022, the Intercontinental GT Challenge Indianapolis 8 Hours has featured a finish in darkness past 8:00 p.m.
+EDT.
+The latest finish to an Indianapolis 500 was in 2024, which after rain and lightning delays started at 4:44 p.m.
+EDT and finished at 7:43 p.m.
+EDT, 32 minutes before a curfew time of 8:15 p.m.
+EDT imposed by Marion County authorities.